 Pennsylvania Criminal Record Expungement

 If you or somebody you know is living with a criminal record in Pennsylvania, you probably know how frustrating it can be to have those past mistakes hold you back in life.
 Unfortunately, like most states, Pennsylvania makes it easy to access the criminal records of its offenders.
 Coupled with an increase in inexpensive online background check sites, having a Pennsylvania criminal record can keep you from getting the job you deserve, desirable housing, professional licenses, and countless opportunities which would otherwise be available without a criminal record.

 Fortunately, Pennsylvania State law provides options to expunge or seal the criminal records for many living with a Pennsylvania criminal record.
-An expungement or record seal can help you move on in life without the burden of having a criminal record.
+An expungement or record seal can help you move on in life without the burden of having a criminal past.
 After obtaining a Pennsylvania expungement, you may legally state that you were not convicted or arrested of the expunged offense, and if your expungement order is properly enforced, commercial background check companies are legally required to remove your expunged records from their databases.